Best Christmas Events in Colorado 2023

 Pearl Street/1300th block

 If you miss Santa at Switch on the Holidays, you can always come back later.
-He appears the Friday/Saturday after Thanksgiving, and every Saturday up till Christmas from 11am-2pm on Pearl Street and 1300.
+He appears the Friday November 29th from 11am-2pm on Pearl Street and 1300.
 Plus, kids can ride the free snowflake express after they pay their visit!

 Start time: 6pm.
 Parade starts at 15th and Walnut